tomwhartung/jmws_accoutrements/doc/ubuntu/specific_hosts/2016-jane/6a-https-steps.md

 **It's clear we need to generate a separate certificate for each site.**

+I have seen references that suggest using a wildcard, but I'd rather not do that, because my sites are all a little different.

-This process focuses on generating a certificate and setting it up for use on the **seeourminds.com** site.
+This process focuses on generating a certificate and setting it up for use on the **seeourminds.com** site on **jane**.

-#### Step 1.2.1: The Command to Run
+#### Step (2.1): The Command to Run

 As root (all on one line!):
 ```